Junaifu/CAU_OpenSW_Snake/README.md

 # This project is an assignment for the module "Open Source SW" from ChungAng University
-The goal of the first term-project is to implement asimple version of the game of “Snake”.
+The goal of the first term-project is to implement a simple version of the game of “Snake”.

 ## Notice
 Programming language chosen: Python